 4. Gardening and Landscaping

 Gardening is a hobby with many benefits.
-Besides encouraging you to work outdoors, gardening is a form of moderate exercise (if you work 2.5 hours) suitable for your mind and body.
+Besides encouraging you to work outdoors, it is a form of moderate exercise (if you work 2.5 hours) that is suitable for your mind and body.
 It can relieve stress and other health problems.
 Growing plants, fruit, and vegetables is fun and rewarding.
 As a bonus, you get fresh air and sunshine.

 If you grow your fruits and vegetables, you save money by not buying produce at the grocery.
 Gardening is a hobby that makes money in different ways, such as by selling your plants, seeds, fresh and dried herbs, fruits, and vegetables.